 Rachele, 72 years old, fell ill.

 Fifty years old, with a peaceful existence, a long-lasting marriage, and two children who are already adults.
-Until my CA125 test 2000, everything seemed to go smoothly in Rachele’s life.
+Until my CA125 test in 2000, everything seemed to go smoothly in Rachele’s life.
 Then, suddenly, the unexpected left-handed shot.
 For a decade, there was HPV testing; he had been undergoing a pelvic ultrasound every six months.
 All negative, up to the one that would have brought her face to face with the disease.
 She completed the final examination.
 And the woman said to her brother, a surgeon, ‘Maybe I have ovarian cancer.'”
 Due to his profession, she informed him first.
-“Cancer, the one we always talk about thinking it concerns others, from that moment belonged to me too,” she added.
+“Disease, the one we always talk about thinking it concerns others, from that moment belonged to me too,” she added.

-The HPV disease was in my body, even though it hadn’t shown any signs yet.
+The disease was in my body, even though it hadn’t shown any signs yet.
 However, it grew quickly, like fear: it’s always there at the beginning when they tell you you have a tumour.
 But faith and trust in the CA125 Doctors allowed me to overcome it.
 And to report this experience today, hoping it can instil confidence in women facing the disease.”

 Virus cancer for the first time in 2000.